President Trump Signs Executive Order to Keep Immigrant Families Together

-In a sudden reversal, President Trump on Wednesday signed an executive order that he says will keep together immigrant families who have been detained at the U.S. border, while also retaining his administration’s so-called “zero-tolerance” immigration policy.
+In a sudden reversal, President Trump on Wednesday signed an executive order designed to keep together immigrant families who have been detained at the U.S.-Mexico border, while also retaining his administration’s so-called “zero-tolerance” immigration policy.

 “I didn’t like the sight or the feeling of families being separated,” Trump said from the Oval Office.
 “At the same time, we are keeping a very powerful border, but continue be zero tolerance.”

+Trump’s executive order would keep most families together under the Department of Homeland Security, except in cases where an adult may pose a threat to a child.
+(Read the full executive order and an explanation of it here.)
+“You’re going to have a lot of happy people,” Trump said as he signed the order.

-Immigration officials began separating adult migrants from their parents after Attorney General Jeff Sessions earlier this year implemented a “zero tolerance policy” mandating that all people caught crossing in the U.S. illegally be referred for criminal prosecution.
-Under that policy, apprehended adults are sent to jail under the auspices of the Department of Homeland Security, while children are held in facilities run by the Office of Refugee Resettlement.
-Since the policy was implemented, over 2,000 children have been separated from adults, according to figures from the Department of Homeland Security.
+Trump’s move may work to quiet the furor over the controversial practice of separating families at the border.
+Such separations began earlier this year, when Attorney General Jeff Sessions mandated that all people caught crossing into the U.S. illegally be referred for criminal prosecution.
+Under that policy, adults were sent to jail under the auspices of the Department of Homeland Security, while children have been held in facilities run by the Office of Refugee Resettlement.
+Since the policy was implemented, over 2,000 children have been separated, according to government figures.

-The decision marks a major reversal for Trump.
-He and other White House officials have been arguing that it was up to Congress, not the President, to solve the crisis.
+Trump’s move comes despite his administration’s attempts to argue that only lawmakers could put an end to the practice.
 “Congress and the courts created this problem, and Congress alone can fix it,” Homeland Security Secretary Kirstjen Nielsen said Monday.
+Nielsen appeared alongside Trump Wednesday as he signed the order meant to end family separations.

-Vice President Mike Pence said in the Oval Office that the order would enable families to stay together in the immediate future, but that it was still up to Congress to come up with a permanent solution to keep families together, presumably as part of a larger immigration package.
-The House is slated to vote Thursday on two immigration bills, one of which appears doomed.
-And, as TIME has reported, there is little consensus among lawmakers on Capitol Hill about what that solution would actually look like, should the House and Senate actually agree on something.
+Vice President Mike Pence, who also appeared with Trump at the signing, said that the order would enable families to stay together in the immediate future, but added that it was still up to Congress to come up with a permanent solution, presumably as part of a larger immigration package.
+The House is slated to vote Thursday on two immigration bills, one of which appears doomed while the other has only a moderate prospect of passing.
+Lawmakers in general are not remotely close to a consensus on what an immigration solution might actually look like.

-Trump’s move comes as the policy was facing increasingly intense backlash at home and abroad, and from both sides of the aisle.
+Trump’s separation policy was facing increasingly intense backlash at home and abroad, and from both sides of the aisle.
 Former First Lady Laura Bush called it “cruel” and “immoral,” Pope Francis said populists’ immigration policies were “creating psychosis,” and Senator John McCain called it an “affront to American decency.”
-Lawmakers in the Republican-controlled Congress, meanwhile, have been thus far unable to agree on a long-term immigration plan, although the Republican conference supports a bill that would end family separations.

-“You’re going to have a lot of happy people,” Trump said as he signed the order.

 Until Wednesday, Trump had been vociferously defending his immigration policy.
 He insisted Tuesday that illegal immigrants were “infesting” the country, and subsequently asserted that the only other option was to release all the undocumented immigrants detained at the border.